AliceO2Group/simulation/docs/generators/generatorconfig.md

 ## Generator tests

 For at least one generator that is configured by an `ini` file, there must be a test in O2DPG available.
 This **has to be placed** in `O2DPG/MC/config/<PWG>/ini/tests/<config>.C`.
-Hence, it must have the same name as the confguration it refers to one directory above.
+Hence, it must have the same name as the configuration it refers to one directory above.
 What is expected to be tested is the integrity of the `o2sim_Kine.root` file which is produced by a simulation run.
 In a test, you can always assume it is there in the current directory.
 There is also more information on [MC kinematic files](../transport/mckine.md).

 A test macro has the following form: